 Remember: insurance carriers want a good number of quality medical providers on their rosters to make their plans attractive to employers.

-When analyzing plans, whether an existing contract or a potential one, the first thing to look at is their fee schedule.
+When analyzing plans, whether an existing contract or a potential one, the first thing to look at is the fee schedule.
 Sometimes, when payments aren’t enough on an existing contract, the wise decision is to cancel it.
 Beyond the strict numbers, practice owners should also give weight to what services are all-inclusive and what services are billed separately.

-“Say an insurance company has banding, brackets, and retention under one inclusive fee, but they allow pictures, x-rays and other records to be billed separately for another $250, that will generate more money for the practice,” Luparello says.
+“Say an insurance company has banding, brackets, and retention under one inclusive fee, but they allow pictures, x-rays and other records to be billed separately for another $250.
+That will generate more money for the practice,” Luparello says.
 “If the inclusive amount is already high, that’s great.
 On the other hand, if you have to bill separately, you may get more money in the end.
 The trade off, however, is a bit more administration and more room for missteps.”

-Practices should also take the time to review their payer mix, which typically has three buckets: private paid, private insurance, and Medicaid.
+Practices should also take the time to review their payer mix, which typically has three buckets: private pay, private insurance, and Medicaid.
 A diverse payer mix will help a practice stay competitive, while too much of one kind of payer can open the business up to vulnerabilities.
 For example, if a practice is heavily weighted to Medicaid patients, a state change in orthodontic policy can totally upend the business.
-Likewise, a sudden recession like the one we saw in 2008 can cause the private-paid patient base to dry up.
+Likewise, a sudden recession like the one we saw in 2008 can cause the private-pay patient base to dry up.

 When deciding on participation in a plan, one thing a practice should keep in mind is that simply being included in an insurance provider’s list of approved vendors is a form of marketing.
 While discounting fees for insurance companies may be unappealing, being listed in a healthcare directory can drive patients and subsequent referrals to your practice.
-And that’s a good thing any way you look at it.
+That’s a good thing any way you look at it.

 “Consumers are becoming more and more savvy,” Luparello says.
 “They’re looking for price transparency and the best bang for their buck.
 Patients will often look at their in-network list first.
 They’re really using their benefits.”